What you Need to Know About Investment Property Depreciation.

 One of the best property investment tax breaks available, Investment property depreciation can be claimed against the assessable income of anyone who purchased their property for investment purposes.Australian Taxation Office (ATO) allows hundreds of investors save a lot of money on tax deduction, increasing returns on their residential investment property, every financial year.

 In order to receive some substantial savings by claiming depreciation, you simply need to arrange an inspection of your property with a qualified quantity surveyor who will then provide you with a depreciation schedule.
 If you’re interested in investing in property in Australia, the MRE team is here to help you understand what depreciation means and how it could help you save at tax time.

-Property depreciation is used by investors to offset the decline in value of their investment property against their taxable income.
-Rather than claiming one big deduction the year you either purchase or improve your investment property, depreciation allows for the deductions to be distributed across the useful life of your property.
+Investment Property depreciation is used by investors to offset the decline in value of their rental properties against their taxable income.
+Every property gets older and all assets tend to wear out or depreciate.
+Rather than claiming depreciation deductions the year you either purchase or improve your investment property, depreciation allows for the deductions to be distributed - scheduled- across the useful life of your property or asset.

 What Can I Claim Through Depreciation?